-While merit-based pay adjustments are awarded by LAFCO in an effort to recognize truly superior employee performance, positive performance evaluations do not always guarantee increases in salary or promotions.
-Salary increases, and promotions are solely within the discretion of LAFCO and depend on may factors in addition to performance.
+While merit-based pay adjustments are awarded by OC LAFCO in an effort to recognize truly superior employee performance, positive performance evaluations do not always guarantee increases in salary or promotions.
+Salary increases, and promotions are solely within the discretion of OC LAFCO and depend on many factors in addition to performance.
 Pay increases or bonuses will be tied to the accomplishment of specific established employee goals.

 After receiving their review an employee will be required to sign the evaluation report acknowledging that it has been presented and discussed between the employee and the Assistant Executive Officer or the Executive Officer.
-LAFCO's provision of performance evaluations does not alter the at will employment relationship.
+OC LAFCO's provision of performance evaluations does not alter the at will employment relationship.

-- D. Policy for Executive Officer Performance Evaluation Process (Adopted May 11, 2016) - 1.
-As part of the Strategic Planning process each year: - a.
-The Executive Officer will submit a report summarizing the agency's performance against the previous period's past annual work plan. - b.
-The Executive Officer will also provide a recommended strategic plan and draft annual work plan for the upcoming period. - c.
-The Strategic direction and projects will be prioritized for the upcoming annual work plan at the Annual Strategic Planning workshop. - d.
-The Annual work plan will be adopted by the Commission at a Regular meeting. - 2.
-The Executive Officer will complete a self-evaluation indicating his/her performance against the previous period's annual work plan and Agency goals in accordance with the next period's annual work plan.
-The Executive Officer will also include a professional development plan for the upcoming period.
-This can be continuous skills training and exposure to new ideas and concepts obtained through seminars, professional association programs, conferences or other educational programs. - 3.
-The Chair will provide each Commissioner the Executive Officer's selfevaluation and a blank evaluation form for that Commissioner's completion prior to the full Commission closed session performance discussion. - 4.
-The Chair will lead the Commission's closed session discussion on the Executive Officer's performance and professional development goals and the agency goals, soliciting feedback and input from all Commissioners. - 5.
+Policy for Executive Officer Performance Evaluation Process (Adopted March 13, 2024)

+- 1. As part of the performance evaluation process, the Executive Officer will prepare a year-end report summarizing the status and accomplishments of the goals and objectives included in the agency's three-year strategic/work plan adopted by the Commission. - 2.
+The Executive Officer will complete a self-evaluation indicating his/her performance relative to the adopted goals and objectives. - 3.
+The Chair or his/her designee will provide each Commissioner with the Executive Officer's self-evaluation and a blank evaluation form for that Commissioner's completion prior to the full Commission closed session performance discussion. - 4.
+The Chair or his/her designee will lead the Commission's closed session discussion on the Executive Officer's performance, soliciting feedback and input from all Commissioners. - 5.
 The Chair will be given financial parameters for negotiating compensation with the Executive Officer and delegated authority to represent the Commission in compensation discussions with the Executive Officer. - 6.
-The Chair will meet with the Executive Officer to provide the

-Commission's feedback, sentiments of the discussion and to negotiate compensation.

-- 7. The Chair will report back to the Board to close out the Executive Officer Evaluation Process and to prepare any necessary agenda items and public action required to complete the process. - 8.
-The Executive Committee will meet with the Executive Officer quarterly to check on progress to annual work plan, make any necessary adjustments, and bring the annual work back to the Commission for consideration.
+The Chair and his/her designee, if applicable, will meet with the Executive Officer to provide the Commission's feedback, sentiments of the discussion and to negotiate compensation. - 7.
+The Chair will report back to the Board to close out the Executive Officer Evaluation Process and work with General Counsel to prepare any necessary agenda items and public action required to complete the process. - 8.
+The Executive Committee will meet with the Executive Officer as warranted to check on the progress of the strategic/work plan and discuss any necessary adjustments for discussion with the full Commission.